Phenom 100 Personalized Training Programs

 Norton Aviation instructors realize that this situation places a lot of trust and fiscal responsibility upon the recommendation for the check ride and we strive to accomplish this in the minimum amount of time and at the lowest cost to the pilot.
 Our priority is for each pilot we send for a check ride to pass the first time with confidence.

 Training programs specifically designed to be as efficient & comfortable as possible

-Norton Aviation’s training programs are specifically designed to accomplish the training on your schedule and at your location so you don’t have to spend long amounts of time away from family and/or business.
-We will work with you to make your training schedule as efficient and comfortable as possible with days off when needed.
-However, if you require additional days off that were not scheduled, there will be a modest fee of $650 per day to cover the instructor’s down day pay.
+Norton Aviation’s training programs are specifically designed to train on your schedule at your location.
+If you require additional days off that were not originally scheduled, there will be a modest fee of $650 per day to cover the instructor’s down day pay.
 Any down days due to weather or unscheduled aircraft maintenance will normally become opportunities for a day off or ground training such as practice orals or brushing up on any weak knowledge areas.
-Also, training at your location may require dedicated travel days for the instructor depending on the commercial flight schedules.
+Training at your location may require dedicated travel days for the instructor depending on the commercial flight schedules.
 Any travel day that is not in conjunction with a training day will be charged $650 per travel day.